samuel-jimenez/GramEditor/docs/src/languages/markdown.md

 # Markdown

-Markdown support is available natively in Tehanu.
+Markdown support is available natively in Gram.

 - Tree-sitter: [tree-sitter-markdown](https://github.com/tree-sitter-grammars/tree-sitter-markdown)
 - Language Server: N/A

 ## Syntax Highlighting Code Blocks

-Tehanu supports language-specific syntax highlighting of markdown code blocks by leveraging [tree-sitter language grammars](../extensions/languages.md#grammar).
-All [Tehanu supported languages](../languages.md), including those provided by official or community extensions, are available for use in markdown code blocks.
+Gram supports language-specific syntax highlighting of markdown code blocks by leveraging [tree-sitter language grammars](../extensions/languages.md#grammar).
+All [Gram supported languages](../languages.md), including those provided by official or community extensions, are available for use in markdown code blocks.
 All you need to do is provide a language name after the opening <kbd>```</kbd> code fence like so:

 ````python
 ```python